 Using information to help people self-manage

-Providing people with information about their condition, treatment and self care options is a crucial element of delivering self-management support.
+Providing people with information about their condition, treatment and self-care options is a crucial element of delivering self-management support (SMS).

-The range of information needs will vary widely from person to person, as will the range of skills and strategies required to communicate that information.
+The range of information needs varies widely from person to person, as does the range of skills and strategies required to communicate that information.

 Types of information include:

-Skills training to boost confidence, deal with setbacks and problem solving
+skills training to boost confidence, deal with setbacks and solve problems

-‘Signposting’ to other organisations such as WINZ, Housing etc.
+signposting to other organisations such as WINZ, Housing NZ, etc.

 Why is information important to support self-management?

-Find out their preferred mode of receiving information; internet based, paper based, via phone app etc.
+Their preferred mode of receiving information: internet based, paper based, via phone app, etc.

-Where they are on their ‘health information journey’.
-What do they know already, clarify what is no longer relevant, where are the gaps?
+Where they are on their health information journey: what do they know already, what is no longer relevant, where are the gaps?

-How will they use the information, who will they share it with, does it need to be pictorial or a chart that can be placed in a prominent place at home.
+How they will use the information, who they will share it with, whether it needs to be pictorial or a chart placed in a prominent place at home.

-Health Navigator New Zealand website: The Health Navigator website is a source of reliable unbiased information and resources, relevant and free to all New Zealanders.
+Health Navigator NZ website: The Health Navigator website is a source of reliable, unbiased information and resources that are relevant and free to all New Zealanders.

-Ask good questions: Developing your own set of questions that you feel comfortable using in different situations will help you become a more confident communicator.
-Examples of questions that you can use in different SMS situations can be found here.
+Ask good questions: Develop your own set of questions that you feel comfortable using in different situations.
+Ideas for questions you can use in different SMS situations can be found in this resource.

 Tips for using resources: People are often given a lot of written resources and/or recommended to use an app or go online.
 Discussing materials with people before they go home means they are more likely to read and use them.
 Tips on using written and other resources can be accessed here.

-Recommended resources for common conditions: With so much information available, it can be hard to make time to go through it all and find unbiased accurate information resources.
-You can find a list of recommended resources for common long term conditions here.
+Recommended resources for common conditions: With so much information available, it can be hard to make time to go through it all and find unbiased accurate resources.
+You can find a list of recommended resources for common long-term conditions here.